ese5160/a14g-final-submission-t09-k-f-c/README.md

 The core vision of our FRIDGIT software is to "simplify and streamline fridge management."
 The primary functionality of this system revolves around tracking food quantities, logging purchase dates, and issuing expiration reminders.
 Our system's software is bifurcated into two main components: the Server Software (SS) and the Device Software (DS).
 Both are equipped with intuitive user interfaces (UIs) designed for ease of use.

 This innovative solution employs a QR Code Reader to scan and record the quantity and expiration date of each food item, all of which are uniquely identified with QR codes.
 The information is then elegantly displayed on an LCD screen, offering users a clear and real-time overview of their remaining food inventory.
 To enhance user experience and energy efficiency, an Ambient Light Sensor intelligently controls the LCD screen's brightness.
-Additionally, a 3-Channel Touch Interface, featuring buttons and sliders, allows users to navigate menus and customize settings with ease.
+Additionally, we designed 2 buttons which allows users to navigate menus and customize settings with ease.

-Furthermore, when scanning a QR code, a buzzer will sound to indicate successful scanning.
-Additionally, when buttons are pressed or QR codes are scanned, a red LED will illuminate.
-During normal operation, a green LED will be lit, indicating that the device is functioning.
-In sleep mode, the green LED will be turned off to conserve energy.

 The FRIDGIT system is designed for individuals who find it challenging to keep an accurate mental inventory of their refrigerator's contents.
 This issue becomes particularly pronounced in households where the fridge is consistently well-stocked, leading to items being forgotten and, regrettably, spoiling.
 Such neglect not only results in wastage but also poses potential health risks and can negatively affect the quality of other items stored nearby.